t-data-h/tdh-mgr/README.md

 drwxrwxr-x  7 tca tca 4096 Nov 15 15:30 zookeeper-5.5.6
 ```

- This is essentially the contents of the TDH binary distribution though there
+ This is essentially the contents of a TDH binary distribution, though
-could be additional components such as solr, elasticsearch, hue, zeppelin, etc.
+there could be additional components such as Solr, Elasticsearch, Hue,
-in a fully deployed cluster.
-The TDH tarball may be added to this repository
+Zeppelin, etc., in a fully deployed cluster.
+The TDH tarball may be added
-via `git lfs` in the future, but for now this must be manually created or
+to this repository via `git lfs` in the future, but for now this must be
-acquired externally.
+manually created or acquired externally.

-  As previously mentioned, the github project `tdh-gcp` provides Ansible
+  As previously mentioned, the github project **tdh-gcp** provides Ansible
 playbooks for deploying TDH on infrastructure and requires the TDH tarball
 along with this repository and a third 'config' tarball.

 ## Configuring the Hadoop Distribution

-  The *tdh-config* directory provides sample cluster configurations in a manner
+  The *tdh-config* directory provides sample cluster configurations in a
-that allows for a given environment config to be 'overlaid' onto the cluster
+manner that allows for a given environment config to be 'overlaid' onto the
-directory (eg. /opt/TDH).
-The directory here provides a pair of examples for
+cluster directory (eg. /opt/TDH).
+The directory here provides a pair of examples
-a distributed cluster and of a single, pseudo-distributed node.
-This is intended
+for a distributed cluster and of a single, pseudo-distributed node.
+This is
-to be used as the template for a separately tracked git repo for managing
+intended to be used as the template for a separately tracked git repo for
-configurations.
+managing configurations.
 ```
 cd ..
 mkdir myconfigdir